How to write a GREAT groom’s speech.

-As you can imagine, all wedding photographers hear many top table wedding speeches.
+As you can imagine, all wedding photographers hear many a groom’s speech delivered from the top table.
 I am no exception.
-Over the years I have listened to some brilliant best man speeches, father-of-the-bride speeches and speeches delivered by the groom.
-You never quite know what is coming when one of the bridal party picks up the mic. but some top table speeches have been so hilarious, I have had difficulty holding my camera still!
+Over the years I have listened to some brilliant best man speeches, father-of-the-bride speeches and then there were those guys who really had the knack of delivering the groom’s speech.
+You never quite know what is coming when one of the bridal party picks up the mic. but I have heard a groom’s speech so hilarious, I had difficulty holding my camera still!

 The groom’s speech can be tricky to write.
 Traditionally, he has a number of people to thank.
 He also must remember to toast the bridesmaids and can feel anxious as he knows everyone’s waiting for the best man’s speech which will follow his.
 This will be packed full of jokes and good old fashioned banter – usually at the groom’s expense!
 Nevertheless, there is no reason the groom’s speech can’t go down a storm.